richardwillars/thinglator/README.md

 - zwave adapter
 - openzwave interface
 - zigbee adapter
-- socket capability (so Homebox can be accessed using websockets as well as HTTP)
+- websocket capability (so Homebox can be accessed using websockets as well as HTTP)